magicseaweed/Cashola/README.md

 ## Installation ##

 1. Open the Terminal

 2. Run
-	python build.py && unzip com.cashola-iphone-0.1.zip -d /Library/Application\ Support/Titanium/
+`python build.py && unzip com.cashola-iphone-0.1.zip -d /Library/Application\ Support/Titanium/`

-2.a.
-If the last line of the output for the above command was
-	ImportError: No module named markdown
-Then you either need to install the python markdown module or just run below, to finish off the install.
+3. If the last line of the output for the above command was `ImportError: No module named markdown` Then you either need to install the python markdown module or just run below, to finish off the install.
-	unzip com.cashola-iphone-0.1.zip -d /Library/Application\ Support/Titanium/
+`unzip com.cashola-iphone-0.1.zip -d /Library/Application\ Support/Titanium/`

-3. Register the module in your app, by opening your app's `tiapi.xml` and adding the below element to `<modules>`
+3. Register the module in your app, by opening your app's `tiapi.xml` and adding the below element to `<modules>` `<module version="0.1">com.cashola</module>`
-	<module version="0.1">com.cashola</module>

 ## Using the API ##